BenjaminLonget/Master-temp/README.md

 Maze.

 The on-policy version allowed the Deceptive Maze to be solved consistently, usually within just a handful of iterations.
-The combination of both versions finds both of the two distinct paths through the maze using two separate policies.
+The combination of both algorithms find both of the two distinct paths through the maze using two separate policies.

 ## Environments